 - Bead elastic is very thin and comfortable – use 1-2mm

 - 100% cotton fabric

 - highly quality quilting cotton is recommended for best protection

 Print the 3D mask pattern

 Click the button below to download the face mask pattern, free for email subscribers!
 Put your email in the field and you’ll be taken to the download page.
 If you are already subscribed, just put in your email again and you will be taken to the download page.
-If you use the same email address, you won’t get two emails!
+Use the same email address so you won’t get two emails!

-If you are having trouble downloading the pattern, join the See Kate Sew Facebook Group and click on FILES.
+Having trouble downloading the pattern?
+Join the See Kate Sew Facebook Group and click on FILES.